Miriam Makeba: Travel and activism

 Makeba's music was also popular in Europe, and she travelled and performed there frequently.
 Acting on the advice of Belafonte, she added songs from Latin America, Europe, Israel, and elsewhere in Africa to her repertoire.
 She visited Kenya in 1962 in support of the country's independence from British colonial rule, and raised funds for its independence leader Jomo Kenyatta.
 Later that year she testified before the United Nations Special Committee against Apartheid about the effects of the system, asking for economic sanctions against South Africa's National Party government.
 She requested an arms embargo against South Africa, on the basis that weapons sold to the government would likely be used against black women and children.
 As a result, her music was banned in South Africa, and her South African citizenship and right to return were revoked.
-Makeba thus became a stateless person, but she was soon issued passports by Algeria, Guinea, Belgium and Ghana.
-In her life, she held nine passports, and was granted honorary citizenship in ten countries.
+Makeba thus became stateless, but she was soon issued passports by Algeria, Guinea, Belgium and Ghana.
+Throughout her lifetime she held nine passports and was granted honorary citizenship in ten countries.

-Soon after her testimony, Haile Selassie, the emperor of Ethiopia, invited her to sing at the inauguration of the Organisation of African Unity, the only performer to be invited.
-As the fact of her ban from South Africa became well known she became a cause célèbre for Western liberals, and her presence in the civil rights movement provided a link between that movement and the anti-apartheid struggle.
+Soon after her testimony, Haile Selassie, the emperor of Ethiopia, invited her to sing at the inauguration of the Organisation of African Unity; she was the only performer asked to participate.
+As word spread about her ban from South Africa, she became a cause célèbre for Western liberals, and her presence in the civil rights movement linked it with the anti-apartheid struggle.
 In 1964 she was taught the song "Malaika" by a Kenyan student while backstage at a performance in San Francisco; the song later became a staple of her performances.